NextGenCMB/delensalot/docs/source/about/people.rst

 -

-With highly valuable contributions from,
+With highly valuable contribution from,

 Samuel Simko,